niamhbrockbank/resource-sharer-backend/README.md

 This will set the env var LOCAL to true, which will cause the db connection configuration to NOT use SSL (appropriate for your local db)

-## running on heroku

-When the project is deployed to heroku, the command in your `Procfile` file will be run.